-At Teachstone, one of the biggest questions we get about research is, “If we work on teacher-child interactions, how much can we expect to improve?”
+At Teachstone, one of the biggest questions we get about research is, “If we work on educator-child interactions, how much can we expect to improve?”
 The answer is...well, it depends on what you’re doing, how much of it you’re doing, and how well you’re doing it!
 A recent evaluation of California’s Comprehensive Approaches to Raising Educational Standards (CARES) Plus program gives us more information to answer this elusive question about outcomes.

 With the goal of supporting and retaining early childhood educators while improving their effectiveness, CARES Plus combined basic training on effective classroom interactions with more-intensive professional development components.
 All participants were required to complete CORE, a set of online training modules using the CLASS lens to examine effective interactions.
 Then, they chose from several PD options: